matanhakim/rtlr/README.md

 Now the exclamation mark is on the left-hand side, like it should.

-Additionally, sometimes you wish to break up lines within a plot. the easiest way to do it is by pasting `\n`, but this results yet again with a problem in the location of non-RTL characters.
-Notice how the parentheses on the top `xlab()` row are correctly placed on the left side, but the parantheses on the bottom row are wrongly placed on the right side..
+Additionally, sometimes you wish to break up lines within a plot.
+The easiest way to do it is by pasting `\n`, but this results yet again with a problem in the location of non-RTL characters.
+Notice how the parentheses on the top `xlab()` row are correctly placed on the left side, but the parantheses on the bottom row are wrongly placed on the right side.

 ``` r
 ggplot(mtcars, aes(cyl)) +